Institute for Free Speech: History

 The Center for Competitive Politics was founded in 2005 by former Federal Election Commission Chairman Bradley A. Smith, a 2000 Clinton appointee who had been selected by congressional Republican leaders.
 Smith founded the organization with the goal of "challenging the current campaign finance system in both federal court and the court of public opinion."

-The organization represented the plaintiffs in SpeechNow.org v.
-Federal Election Commission, Court of Appeals decision that authorized the creation of Super PACs in 2010.
+In the wake of the Supreme Court decision in Citizens United v.
+FEC, the organization represented the plaintiffs in SpeechNow.org v.
+Federal Election Commission, the Court of Appeals decision that authorized the creation of Super PACs in 2010.

 In 2014, the organization challenged California's requirement that nonprofit groups must turn over their donor lists to the state in order to receive a license to solicit contributions from residents of the state.

 In 2014, the organization stated its opposition to a proposed constitutional amendment that would give Congress more power to regulate political spending.
 It has also opposed proposed Internal Revenue Service guidelines that would redefine tax rules for social welfare organizations that engage in political advocacy as a secondary activity.

 In October 2017, the organization changed its name to the Institute for Free Speech, with an emphasis on "protecting First Amendment political speech rights".

 Allen Dickerson, legal director of the institute, became a member of the Federal Election Commission in 2020, after being nominated by President Donald Trump and confirmed by a vote of 49 to 47 in the U.S. Senate.